DRAGNLabs/301r_retnet/README.md

 ## Reference to Original Paper

-This project is based on research detailed in the paper titled "RetNet: A Deep Learning Approach for Extracting Features from Retinal Images."
-For more in-depth information and methodology, refer to the original paper available at [Retentive Network: A Successor to Transformer for Large Language Models](https://arxiv.org/abs/2307.08621).
+This project is based on research detailed in the paper titled [Retentive Network: A Successor to Transformer for Large Language Models](https://arxiv.org/abs/2307.08621) For more in-depth information and methodology, refer to the original paper.

 ## Base Architecture - Microsoft TorchScale